 DRDO develops virus obliterating conveyor for baggage disinfection

-This baggage disinfector can be installed at airports, railway stations, metro stations, bus stations and institutional gates.
-NPOL has developed the system in partnership with Apollo Microsystems Limited, Hyderabad.
-(ANI)
+NPOL has developed the system in partnership with the city-based Apollo Microsystems Limited, it added.